-However, there are measures you can put in place to give yourself the best possible chance of home ownership sometime in the future.
-Here, we’ve put together five valuable pieces of advice that, put into practice, should help you to save up a deposit for your first home.
+We’ve put together five top money saving tips and valuable pieces of advice that, when put into practice, should help you save for something special like a deposit for your first home.

 Open a savings account

-Saving even a small portion of your income each month is worthwhile.
-Find a savings account with a high rate of interest and set up a direct debit to automatically pay cash into it every month.
-Later this year, the government will launch Help-to-Buy ISAs, which are savings products designed specifically to help people get onto the housing ladder with the government topping-up any savings you manage to put away.
+Opening a savings account is one of the best ways to save money.
+Find a savings account with a favourable interest rate and set up a Direct Debit to automatically pay cash into it every month.
+If you’re specifically saving for a house deposit and managed to apply before the scheme closed to new applicants, Help-to-Buy ISAs are savings products designed specifically to help people get onto the housing ladder.
+The government tops up the savings you manage to put away.

 Consolidate your debt

-Minimise the interest you’re paying on debt through consolidation, and look for the lowest interest rates available and move any debt you can.
-For example, if you’re paying 5% on a £2,000 overdraft, it’d be sensible to pay off the overdraft, take out a 2% personal loan and commit yourself to paying it off before the interest rises.
-Another tip to remember is that debt invariably costs more than savings will earn.
-Get rid of it as quickly as possible.
+Consolidating debt is one of the best ways to save money.
+Avoid paying extra on different rates of interest by looking for the lowest interest rates available and moving any debt you can.
+For example, if you’re paying 5% on a £2,000 overdraft, it’d be sensible to pay off the overdraft, take out a 2% personal loan and commit yourself to paying off the loan before the introductory period ends and the rate rises.
+Another tip is to remember debt invariably costs more than savings will earn.
+Get rid of it as quickly as possible as a way of saving money.

 Learn to budget

-Take control of where your income goes each month.
+Taking control of your monthly budget is a frugal money saving tip that does wonders for your savings.
 Set yourself defined limits of expenditure in key areas like food, transport, socialising and clothing.
 Simultaneously, try to reduce your regular outgoings.
-Use switching websites to find the most affordable car insurance, gas and electric providers, phone companies etc. Make it a habit to regularly check you’re getting the best deal for your needs.
+Use switching websites to find more affordable costs on your regular products and services.
+This means things like car insurance, gas and electric, mobile phones and broadband.
+Make it a habit to regularly check you’re getting the best deal for your needs.

-This is about boosting income rather than controlling outgoings.
 What could you do to bring additional cash into your pocket?
 Could you let a spare room, car-share or sell items online?
-If you’re an open-minded, enthusiastic person, you’ll be able to identify the perfect money-spinner for your lifestyle.
+By becoming more open-minded, you’ll be able to identify the perfect money-spinner for your lifestyle.

-By being determined and dedicated, you will eventually save enough to begin your property search.
-And, once you’ve got that deposit in place, you’ll be in the habit of careful money management so that when you do secure the ideal mortgage you’ll be more than prepared to become a financially responsible homeowner.
+Our top money saving tip is to be determined and dedicated so you can eventually save enough to begin your property search.
+Once you’ve got that deposit in place, you’ll already be in the habit of careful money management.
+It means when you do secure the ideal mortgage, you’ll be more than prepared to become a financially responsible homeowner.